-My hair is full of static at the moment in this cold dry weather, it’s driving me crazy.
+When my hair is full of static, it drives me crazy.
 Every time I go to brush my hair it sticks up everywhere.
-It’s the worst time of year for static hair, especially being inside a lot of the time with the central heating on.
-This has prompted me to look for a solution.
-Here are a few fixes I have found that help to get rid of static hair:
+Winter is usually the worst time of year for static hair, especially being inside a lot of the time with the central heating on.
+Here are a few fixes I have found that help to get rid of static hair.

-Water: Spritz the hair with water to add moisture back in and gently brush to smooth down those flyaway hairs.
+Spritz the hair with water to add the moisture back in and gently brush to smooth down those flyaway hairs.
 This is usually only a temporary fix though.
 If you don’t have a spray bottle, just wet your hairbrush and brush through.

-Dryer Sheets: I’ve not tried dryer sheets myself personally but it is said they are effective.
-The dryer sheets can be rubbed onto hairbrushes before brushing the hair or rubbed down the hair shaft to eliminate the frizzies.
+I’ve not tried dryer sheets myself, but it is said they are effective.
+The dryer sheets can be rubbed onto hairbrushes before brushing the hair or rubbed down the hair shaft to eliminate the frizz.
 Rub one over your pillow before bed.

-Hairspray: Spray hairspray directly onto your hairbrush and then brush through the hair to help get rid of static.
+Spray hairspray directly onto your hairbrush and then brush through the hair to help get rid of static.
 Normal hairspray is fine, there are also anti-static hairsprays and products available such as The Hair Boss Anti-static Mist.
 This can be used on wet or dry hair.

-Lotion: If you have some lotion to hand (body or hand lotion) rub a small amount in your palms then smooth through the hair.
+If you have some hand or body lotion (either will do) rub a small amount in your palms then smooth through the hair.
 Make sure it’s only a small amount or the hair will look greasy.

-Conditioner: Use an extra moisturising conditioner on your hair or a leave-in conditioner as you don’t need to wash it out and it coats the hair.
+Use an extra moisturising conditioner on your hair or use a leave-in conditioner as you don’t need to wash it out and it coats the hair.